GeorginaCarlisle/take-control-api/README.md

 ### Task Model

 Users can store their tasks.
 Tasks can be linked directly to a focus, to a goal or be unlinked.
 Tasks can be given a description and have the following set as true or false: active, today or achieved.
 A number of extra fields are also returned with a task.
-Multiple options for filtering and ordering are included.
+Multiple options for filtering and ordering are included as well as a search filter.

 Fields held within the database: